UFC Vegas 43 Prelim Breakout Star: Luana Pinheiro

 What makes this a good match-up

 Sam Hughes is a game opponent.
 She has shown that in her first two bouts with Tecia Torres and Loma Lookboonme.
 However, the real glaring issue is how easy it was for Lookboonme to take her down.
-She did so 4 of 8 times, which doesn’t seem great.
-However, Lookboonme is a Thai style kickboxer who used to fight down a weight class at 105lbs.
+She did so four of eight times, which doesn’t seem great.
+However, Lookboonme is a Thai-style kickboxer who used to fight down a weight class at 105 lbs.
 If she can get Hughes to the mat that easily, it should be a breeze for Pinheiro.

 Prelim Breakout Star Record: 233-109-1 (2 NC) (13 DNF)